kids-first/kf-lib-data-ingest/docs/source/tutorial/transform.rst

     1. We outer merged the DataFrames
     2. We used CONCEPT.PARTICIPANT.ID, not the string "CONCEPT|PARTICIPANT|ID" itself
-    3. We did not use Pandas built in ``Pandas.merge`` method
+    3. We did not ``Pandas.merge`` method to merge the DataFrames

 Outer Merge
 ^^^^^^^^^^^
-You will likely NEVER want to inner merge/join your DataFrames since this will result in a DataFrame with records that only matched in both tables.
+You will likely NEVER want to inner merge/join your DataFrames since this will result in a DataFrame with records that only matched in both DataFrames.

-If your ``transform_function`` is more complicated than a single merge, then this may cause you to lose records you may later want for a subsequent merge.
+If your ``transform_function`` is more complicated than a single merge, this may cause you to lose records you may later want for a subsequent merge.

 Use concept schema to reference columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^